Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Remark on actions of the permutation group

 where $\T _\pi g(\xi)=g(\xi_{\pi^{-1}(1)},\cdots ,\xi_{\pi^{-1}(m+n)})$. \end{lem} \begin{proof} For local operators $A$ this relation was first used by Sigalov and Zhislin to prove existence of an eigenvalue of atoms with arbitrary types of rotational and permutational symmetry \cite{SigalovZhislin}.
 If the operator is local, \eqref{eq_app_21} can be rewritten as

 If $A$ is a non-local operator, \eqref{eq_app_21} is still true, because for at least one particle $i_0\geq m+1$ we have

 and

-\end{proof} \textbf{Acknowledgements:} Semjon Vugalter thanks the University of Toulon for the financial support for his visit, during which a part of this work was done.
-Michael Hartig and Jean-Marie Barbaroux thank the University of Karlsruhe for the financial support for their visits, during which a part of this work was done.
-Dirk Hundertmark and Semjon Vugalter acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) through the Coordinated Research Center (CRC) 1173 \textit{Wave phenomena.} Jean-Marie-Barbaroux, Dirk Hundertmark and Semjon Vugalter want to thank the CIRM who enabled scientific exchange through the \textit{REB program}.
+\end{proof} \textbf{Acknowledgements:} Semjon Vugalter thanks the University of Toulon and Jean-Marie Barbaroux thanks the Karlsruhe Institute of Technology for their hospitality and financial supports for their visits, during which a part of this work was done.

+Dirk Hundertmark and Semjon Vugalter are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 258734477 -- SFB 1173.

+We would also like to thank the Centre International de Rencontres Math\'ematiques (CIRM) in Luminy, whose \textit{REB program} enabled a scientific exchange at an important stage of the work and Ioannis Anapolitanos for discussions on the van der Waals--London asymptotic.